rantahar/introduction-to-mpi/_episodes/10-profiling.md

 >> ## Solution
 >> The percentages have changed to inclusive ones.
 >> They now report the whole time spent in the function,
->> including in subfunction calls.
+>> including in sub-function calls.
 >{: .solution}
 >
 {: .challenge}

 >## Note on the Windows Subsystem for Linux
 >
 > Unfortunately the kernel interface provided by the Windows Subsystem for Linux
 > does not support hardware level profiling.
 > If you are running inside the Subsystem you have significantly less information.
 > In a moment we will see ways of getting more information even in this case,